oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 Once you have the data you need to be able to process it to visualize it and also report any alerts of problems.

-## Step 2: Preparing for installing Prometheus
+## Task 2: Preparing for installing Prometheus

 For this lab we are going to do some very simple monitoring, using the metrics in our microservices and the standard capabilities in the Kubernetes core services to generate data.
 Then we'll use the Prometheus to extract the data and Grafana to display it.